gillmullen/OODesignProject/Minutes/12-10-17Minutes.md

 ## Decisions:
 * Documentation in Markdown -> easy to convert to PDF.
 Good practice for 3rd year project.
-* More scenarios?- Branch out scenarios, Log on -> initiates game against player or AI, Take into account errors.
+* More scenarios?- Branch out scenarios, Log on -> initiates game against player or AI, take into account errors.
 * Choosing a username each time would be easier than making an account
 * Use case has template.
 About 5 diagrams to match.
 * Going with UMLet?
 Runs off Java.
 Violet seems better to use, without having code to base it off.